Introduction

 Watch the following video which provides an introduction to Kubeflow.

-Our goal is to make scaling machine learning (ML) models and deploying them to production as simple as possible, by letting Kubernetes do what it’s great at:
+Our goal is to make scaling AI models and deploying them to production as simple as possible, by letting Kubernetes do what it’s great at:

 History

 Kubeflow started as an open sourcing of the way Google ran TensorFlow internally, based on a pipeline called TensorFlow Extended.
-It began as just a simpler way to run TensorFlow jobs on Kubernetes, but has since expanded to be a multi-architecture, multi-cloud framework for running end-to-end machine learning workflows.
+It began as just a simpler way to run TensorFlow jobs on Kubernetes, but has since expanded to be a foundation of tools for running AI workloads on Kubernetes.

 The Kubeflow logo represents the letters K and F inside the heptagon of the Kubernetes logo, which represent two communities: Kubernetes (cloud-native) and flow (Machine Learning).
 In this context, flow is not only indicating TensorFlow, but also all ML frameworks which make use of Dataflow Graph as the normal form for model/algorithm implementation.